Blackburn with Darwen Borough Council -

 Our Lasting Impact

 The programme established a lasting framework for heat decarbonisation across Blackburn with Darwen’s public estate, creating a clear, fundable pathway that continues to guide investment, delivery, and long-term decision-making.
 Beyond technical solutions, our work gave the Council confidence: the ability to act decisively, plan responsibly for the future, and respond to opportunity as technology, funding, and policy evolve.
+The programme established a robust foundation for future citywide replacement and decarbonisation activity, enabling informed, proportionate investment decisions across the wider public estate.

 In doing so, we embedded sustainability into the everyday operation of public buildings, normalising low-carbon thinking across services that sit at the heart of local communities.
 The impact is measured not only in carbon and cost savings, but in resilience, continuity, and the long-term stewardship of places that support healthier, more environmentally conscious communities across Blackburn with Darwen.